nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-   * In the case where the user attempts to reset the address book by entering `reset confirm` without first entering the `reset` command, the user will be prompted to enter the `reset` command first.
+   * In the case where the user attempts to reset the address book by entering `reset confirm` without entering the `reset` command, the user will be prompted to enter the `reset` command first.
      ![Reset](images/screenshots/ResetPrompt.png)
    * In the case where the user wishes to **cancel the reset**, he/she just has to proceed and type any other **valid command** in the command box.